Wen-Han Zhou (周文翰)

 pretending to be an observer

 Hello, and welcome to my homepage!
-I am Wen-Han Zhou, a final-year Ph.D. student at the Observatoire de la Côte d’Azur in Nice, France.
-I am a theorist working in the dynamics of small bodies.
+I am Wen-Han Zhou, and am currently a JSPS postdoc fellow at the University of Tokyo, Japan.
+I am a theorist working in the science of small bodies.

 My Research